 STEP THREE – Finish the Soup

-- Remove the thyme and bay leaf.
+- Remove the pot from the heat and take out the bay leaf.

-Exchanges: 1 starch, 1 veg
+Exchanges: 3 starch, 1 fat